Kit2345/minesweeper/README.md

 If the cell is empty - the number displayed will tell you how many squares around it contain bombs.

 To mark a cell you think contains a bomb: hold down Shift key and click.
 Cell will be marked with an X, protecting the cell from being accidentally mis-clicked.
 To remove the X/protection, hold down Shift Key and click cell again.
+(Feature not tested on mobile, on my to do list).

 You can select difficulty by clicking the easy, medium or hard buttons.
 Current difficulty is in gray.